section-engineering-education/engineering-education/articles/molap-vs-rolap-vs-holap/index.md

 * The data used for analysis depends on certain requirements that were set (previously).
 This limits data analysis and navigation.

 #### ROLAP
-ROLAP is an abreviation for Relational Online Analytical Processing.
+ROLAP is an abbreviation for Relational Online Analytical Processing.
 In this type of analytical processing, data storage is done in a relational database.
-In this database, the arrangement of data is done in rows and columns.
+In this database, the arrangement of data is made in rows and columns.
 Data is presented to end-users in a multi-dimensional form.

 There are three main components in a ROLAP model:
 * **Database server:** This exists in the data layer.
 This consists of data that is loaded into the ROLAP server.
 * **ROLAP server:** This consists of the ROLAP engine that exists in the application layer.
 * **Front-end tool:** This is the client desktop that exists in the presentation layer.

 Let’s briefly look at how ROLAP works.
 When a user makes a query (complex), the ROLAP server will fetch data from the RDBMS server.
 The ROLAP engine will then create data cubes dynamically.
 The user will view data from a multi-dimensional point.
-Unlike in MOLAP where the multi-dimensional view is static, ROLAP provides a dynamic multi-dimensional view.
+Unlike in MOLAP, where the multi-dimensional view is static, ROLAP provides a dynamic multi-dimensional view.
 This explains why it is slower as compared to MOLAP.

 ![ROLAP Architecture](/engineering-education/molap-vs-rolap-vs-holap/rolap-architecture.jpg)